J35P312/SVDB/README.md

                                         anything that touches will be merged, 1 means that two events must be identical to be merged), default = 0.6

         --priority                      prioritise the input vcf files

-        --ci                            overides overlap and bnd_distance,determine hits based on the confidence interval of the position fo the variants(0 if no CIPOS or CIEND is vailable)

         --no_intra                       no merging of variants within the same vcf

         --no_var                        variants of different type will be merged